mk12/blog/posts/chasing-the-infinite.md

 We often use the symbol $\infty$ without thinking twice, but infinity is so much more strange and intricate than the simple idea of numbers never ending.
 Our human intuition is a poor guide here, as is demonstrated by nearly every result on the subject.
 Incidentally, it's thanks to Georg Cantor, the inventor of set theory, that we know about (almost) everything I've written here.
 Cantor encountered fierce objection to his work precisely because it was so counterintuitive, but today we recognize it as a cornerstone of modern number theory.
 That being said, number theory is far from being a complete story!
 And there's much more to be said about infinity than I've been able to fit in this finite article -- I was tempted to make it infinitely long, but I've gone on for long enough now.

 [^1]: Injections and surjections are special classes of functions.
-An injective function (_one-to-one_ function) preserves distinctness: no two inputs are mapped to the same output.
-A surjective function (_onto_ function) is required to map to every output value in its codomain at least once.
+An injective function (<dfn>one-to-one</dfn> function) preserves distinctness: no two inputs are mapped to the same output.
+A surjective function (<dfn>onto</dfn> function) is required to map to every output value in its codomain at least once.

 [^2]: We have to watch out for values with infinite repeating nines.
-Although 0.999… and 1.0 look different, they in fact represent the same real number.
+Although 0.999... and 1.0 look different, they in fact represent the same real number.
 We get around this by picking one representation and using it consistently in the list.

 [^3]: ZFC is short for "Zermelo--Fraenkel set theory with the axiom of choice."